How does the optimizer implicitly bias the model merging loss landscape?: The optimizer's implicit bias on linear interpolation

 \subsection{Effective noise scale as a unifying factor}

-As introduced in~\Cref{sec:pre}, the effective noise scale $\smash{\tilde{\mathcal{S}}}$ captures the joint interaction of learning rate, batch size, momentum, and augmentation of the stochasticity in SGD.
-Rather than treating these hyperparameters as independent, we study how $\smash{\tilde{\mathcal{S}}}$ offers a unifying view on the compatibility of single models under linear interpolation merging.
-We use Resnet18 on CIFAR100 and sweep across different learning rates and batch sizes.
-The weight decay is fixed at 5e-4, and the random flip and crop augmentation are used.
-To evaluate the effectiveness of merging, we define performance gain as $g(\w_{merge}, \w_{single}) = f(\w_{merge}) - f(\w_{single})$ given an evaluation function $f:\Theta \times \mathcal{D} \rightarrow \R$. \Cref{app:train_setup} describes the training and merging setup.
+As introduced in~\Cref{sec:pre}, the effective noise scale $\smash{\tilde{\mathcal{S}}}$ captures the joint interaction of learning rate, batch size, momentum, and augmentation of the optimization dynamics.
+Rather than treating these hyperparameters as independent, we present how $\smash{\tilde{\mathcal{S}}}$ offers a unifying view on the compatibility of single models under linear interpolation merging.
+We train ResNet18 on CIFAR100 using SGD, sweeping jointly the learning rate $\eta$ and batch size $B$.
+The weight decay $\lambda=5e-4$ is fixed, and random flip and crop augmentations are used.
+To evaluate the merging effectiveness, we define performance gain as $g(\w_{merge}, \w_{single}) = f(\w_{merge}) - f(\w_{single})$ given an evaluation function $f:\Theta \times \mathcal{D} \rightarrow \R$. \Cref{app:train_setup} describes the training and merging setup.

-The results in Figure~\ref{fig:acc_gain_noise} illustrate how $\smash{\tilde{\mathcal{S}}}$ affects the merging effectiveness.
-When we vary the learning rate or batch size independently, there is no clear trend across both dimensions at the same time.
+\Cref{fig:acc_gain_noise} illustrates how $\smash{\tilde{\mathcal{S}}}$ affects the merging effectiveness.
+When the learning rate or batch size are varied independently, there is no clear trend across both dimensions.
 For example, when increasing the learning rate for a fixed batch size to $B=16$, the accuracy gains monotonically decrease, whereas the opposite holds for a larger batch size of $B=128$ or $B=256$, which is commonly preferred in practice.
-However, once we represent the x-axis in terms of the normalized effective noise $\smash{\tilde{\mathcal{S}}}$, capturing both learning rate and batch size together, the different curves become aligned.
-Importantly, this curve is \emph{non-monotonic}: merging effectiveness improves as $\smash{\tilde{\mathcal{S}}}$ increases from small values, reaches a ``sweet spot'', and then degrades again once the noise grows too large.
+However, once we reparametrize the $x$-axis in terms of $\smash{\tilde{\mathcal{S}}}$, capturing both learning rate $\eta$ and batch size $B$ together, the different curves become aligned.
+Importantly, this curve is \emph{non-monotonic}: merging effectiveness improves as $\smash{\tilde{\mathcal{S}}}$ increases from small values, reaches a ``critical point'', and then degrades again once the noise grows too large.
+Appendix~\Cref{fig:eff_noise_densenet} presents the same trend for DenseNet121 trained on TinyImageNet.